cmpsc-203-s22/code-of-conduct/conduct.md

 #### Acceptable Conduct

 - Students should submit their work before the given deadline.
-- Students should contact the professor if they have conflicts/emergencies.
+- Students should contact the professor if they have conflicts/emergencies and/or need extensions on their work 24 hours in advance.
-- Students should voice if they need extensions on their work 24 hours in advance.
+- Students should be aware of deadlines and get assistance for assignments prior to end of deadlines.
 #### Unacceptable Conduct

 - TODO